 After checking your medical record, the orthodontist examines your oral and dental hygiene.
 At the orthodontic check-up session, the orthodontist will examine your teeth and ask you for your dental radiography.
 Some patients may have their radiograph ready before their orthodontic check-up, but otherwise, you need to take a radiograph of your teeth and make another appointment with your orthodontist for a thorough examination of your condition.

-Be sure to evaluate the advantages and disadvantages of orthodontic procedures and then consult an experienced orthodontist to choose the best method.
+The patient should make sure to evaluate the advantages and disadvantages of orthodontic procedures and then consult an experienced orthodontist to choose the best method.
 After selecting the appropriate orthodontic method, the treatment begins based on the schedule set by the orthodontist.

-Orthodontic checkup FAQ
+Orthodontic Checkup FAQ

-1-How long does orthodontic check-up usually take?
+1-How long does an orthodontic check-up commonly take?

-3-How much does orthodontic check-up cost?
+3-How much does an orthodontic check-up cost?

 If your teeth have gaps between them (diastema), are shaped abnormally, or are excessive in number, and if you have jaw problems when eating, you have to visit an orthodontist before pubescence.
-In addition, if your child breathes through their mouth, sucks their fingers regularly, or has biting and chewing problems, an early visit to a skilled orthodontist for check-up is recommended before pubescence (no later than age 7).
+In addition, if your child breathes through their mouth, sucks their fingers regularly, or has biting and chewing problems, an early visit to a skilled orthodontist for a check-up is recommended before pubescence (no later than age 7).